Costco Tri-Tip - Price, Slicing Tips + Super Tender Recipe

-It’s important to understand the tri-tip and make note of the grain before it is cooked.
-It is much easier to see the grain in a raw tri-tip steak than it is a cooked tri-tip.
+It’s essential to understand the tri-tip and make a note of the grain before it is cooked.
+It is much easier to see the grain in a raw tri-tip steak than in a cooked tri-tip.

-By slicing against the grain, you can ensure that you will have maximized the tenderness of the steak.
+By slicing against the grain, you can ensure that you will have maximized the steak’s tenderness.

 Tri-Tip Nutritional Information

-One serving of Costco tri-tip is going to be 4 ounces and will contain 200 calories with 11 grams of fat, 0 grams of carbs, and 23 grams of protein.
+One serving of Costco tri-tip will be 4 ounces and will contain 200 calories with 11 grams of fat, 0 grams of carbs, and 23 grams of protein.